andydvsn/iimport/README.md

 ### Optional

-Only required if you wish to re-encode the download for the 1st Generation Apple TV:
+Only required if you wish to re-encode the download for the Apple TV:

 - handbrakeCLI